kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 etc.

+### Dry run

+You can use dry run to disable reporting to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload cli would send in a non dry run mode).

+Here are two possible ways of enabling a dry run:
+1. use `--dry-run` flag (no value needed) to enable it per command
+1. set `KOSLI_API_TOKEN` environment variable to `DRY_RUN` to enable it globally (e.g. in your terminal or CI)

 ## Web UI

 [app.kosli.com](https://app.kosli.com) is an easy way to monitor the status of your environments and pipelines.
 All you need to log in is a GitHub account.